faddalibrahim/verse-capture/README.md

    - Create a `.env` file in the root of both frontend and backend directories.
    - Add your API keys and other environment variables (check `.env.example` files)

-4. Setup the database

-   - Create a PostgreSQL database (verse_capture or whatever you wish)
-   - Populate the database with bible data

-   Bible data soured from [Bible Translations](https://github.com/jadenzaleski/BibleTranslations)

-5. Run the development server for both frontend and backend
+4. Run the development server for both frontend and backend

    ```bash
    npm run dev